The prebunking playbook for communicators

 People don’t just evaluate the message – they judge the messenger.
 If they don’t trust you, your facts won’t land.

-Building resilience, not suspicion
+Build resilience, not suspicion

 The goal isn’t to make people suspicious of everything they read, but to help them develop better instincts for evaluating information quality.
 This requires a shift in thinking.
 Instead of seeing ourselves as information providers, we need to see ourselves as building public resilience against manipulation.

-Government communicators are uniquely positioned to lead this shift.
+Communicators are uniquely positioned to lead this shift.
 We understand the policy landscape, we know where misinformation typically emerges, and we have the credibility to explain complex issues accessibly.
 By moving beyond reactive fact-checking to proactive inoculation, we can help build a more resilient information environment.